shahdivax/Character-chat-bot-for-Telegram/README.md

 python modelcreation.py
 ```

-6. Run `bot.py` to run the bot locally, or run `TelegramBotRunner_of_Tonystark.py` to start the bot on Telegram:
+6. Run `bot.py` to run the bot locally for one character at a time, or run `TelegramBotRunner_of_Tonystark.py` to start the bot on Telegram:
 ```
 python bot.py
 ```